-A ceiling fan is a type of mechanical fan that hangs from the ceiling, providing ventilation for the surrounding area through the rotation of broad blades.
-A ceiling fan can help you save money on energy costs, since it’s an affordable and efficient alternative to air conditioning.
+A ceiling fan is a mechanical fan that hangs from the ceiling, providing ventilation for the surrounding area through the rotation of broad blades.
+A ceiling fan saves on energy costs since it is an affordable and efficient alternative to air conditioning.
 It also provides you with an easy way to create airflow and coolness in your home.

-There are several factors that affect the cost of installing a ceiling fan, such as labor, fan size, type, style, motors, and more.
-The average cost to install a ceiling fan ranges between $350-$650, with the average homeowner spending around $398 on installing a mid-range 48” five-blade rattan fan.
+Several factors affect the cost of installing a ceiling fan, such as labor, fan size, type, style, motors, and more.
+The average cost to install a ceiling fan ranges between $350 and $650, with the average homeowner spending around $398 on installing a mid-range 48” five-blade rattan fan.
 On the low end, you will pay $252 to install a 42" four-blade white-finish fan.
 On the high end, expect to pay approximately $703 to install a 56" five-blade leaf-design premium fan.

 |Ceiling Fan Installation Cost|